Music Streaming Sites

 You might expect that the growth of music streaming sites would have a negative impact on singers considering it’s free; however it is actually far from it.
 Music streaming sites are hugely beneficial for singers and the reason for this is that the singers get paid a set “per stream” royalty rate.
 So artists do receive payment for people listening to their music for free.
 Avicii’s worldwide hit “Wake Me Up” actually makes MORE money from Spotify than iTunes and CDs combined.

 Piracy (illegal file-sharing) has been destroying the music industry; however music streaming sites such as Spotify are redeeming that.
 Music fans can listen to music for free (as they were through piracy) but on a platform that provides the deserving royalties to singers instead.

-It’s very important for singers to get their material on music streaming sites such as Spotify as millions of people use them to listen to music and search for new artists, so it is a great way to get you music heard by a new audience and expand your fan base.
+It’s very important for singers to get their material on music streaming sites such as Spotify.
+Millions of people use these platforms to listen to music and search for new artists, so it is a great way to get your music heard by a new audience and expand your fan base.
 You don’t need to be signed or have a record deal to get your music on music streaming sites as they usually work with aggregators (sites that upload your music to the top online retailers at the same time) to get unsigned artist’s music uploaded onto their site.

 If you own the copyright to your music you can also make money from having your music on Spotify, even though it is generally a very small amount.
 Spotify pays royalties for every stream that is listened to for over 30 seconds.
-100 streams of a track pays about 40p, so 1,000 streams is £4 and 10,000 streams over 30 seconds is £40.
+100 streams of a track pay about 40p, so 1,000 streams is £4 and 10,000 streams over 30 seconds would be £40.
 So if you push hard on promoting your music on Spotify this can build up.